-Biden's US$1.9 trillion COVID-19 bill wins final approval in House
+Biden's US$1.9 trillion COVID-19 Bill wins final approval in House

+"Help is here," Biden wrote in a tweet after the vote.
+The White House said he plans to sign the Bill on Friday.

-Approval in the Democratic-controlled chamber came without any Republican support after weeks of partisan debate and wrangling in Congress.
+Approval by a 220-211 vote in the Democratic-controlled chamber came with zero Republican support after weeks of partisan debate and wrangling in Congress.
 Democrats described the legislation as a critical response to a pandemic that has killed more than 528,000 people and thrown millions out of work.

 "This is a historic day.
 It is the beginning of the end of the great COVID depression," Democratic Representative Jan Schakowsky said.